mavlink/mavlink-devguide/en/services/camera.md

 Components that have non-MAVLink cameras attached, such as companion computers, are expected expose each of them as a separate MAVLink camera component with its own `HEARTBEAT`.

-The exception is the _autopilot_ component, which can "proxy" up to 6 attached non-MAVLink cameras: these are identified by a "camera device id" in messages and commands.
+The exception is the _autopilot_ component, which can "proxy" up to 6 attached non-MAVLink cameras: these are identified by a `camera_device_id` field in messages and `Target Camera ID` label in commands.

 #### Camera Messages